Accessing company data from your personal device?

 Option 2.
 Intune and the right consultancy. by applying the right policies to devices. installing applications with controls gives visibility to company data.
 It does not remove any of the access or control from the owner.

-An example to help.
+To help explain options 2.
+An example.
 I imagine you use MS Outlook for email. and at present, if you want to copy information from the email to your desktop or another application you can do so.
-But with controlled applications, this would not be possible.
+But with controlled applications that can be implemented using intune, this would not be possible. this means that data that belongs to an organization will always remain in the control of the organization even when using your own personal device.

 What does the future hold? could we be heading to a future of full BYOD and the company subsidising the employee?

-Will you be using your own devices to work?
-Intune offers many more features to aid compliance and security.
-If you want to save money, make your team more effective and happier.
+Will you be using your own personal devices to work?
+Intune offers many more features to aid cybersecurity.
+If you want to save money, make your team more effective and happier call us and get a free consultancy.